hubiquitus/hubiquitus-client-js/README.md

-hClient.publish(channel, item); //Publish 'item' to 'channel'. hClient.getMessages(channel); //Get last messages from 'channel' hClient.disconnect(); //Disconnects from the Server.
+hClient.publish(channel, item); //Publish 'item' to 'channel'. hClient.getMessages(channel); //Get last messages from 'channel' hClient.disconnect(); //Disconnects from the Server. hClient.command(hCommand); //Sends an hCommand to an entity (Will call command builder to fill missing) hClient.commandBuilder(hCommand); //Fills command attributes with default values
 ```

 In all cases, `channel` is a string with the name that identifies the node.